 (精読) | ||

-Reading speed (fluency), confidence, etc. | BENEFIT | Skills & strategies, etc. |
+Have fun!
+Reading speed (fluency) Language learning | BENEFIT | Learn needed info Reading skills & strategies, etc. |

-Longer A little easy texts (you should know about 98% of the words) (e.g., graded readers) | MATERIAL | Shorter A little difficult (e.g., web articles) |
+Longer A little easy texts (you should know about 98% of the words; e.g., graded readers) | MATERIAL | Shorter A little difficult (e.g., web articles) |

 Read quickly, & have fun!
 Read a lot, without stopping. | STYLE | Strategic (e.g., find key points) Read difficult, yet important parts repeatedly.
 Check the dictionary, if needed. |